 At Longdendale we look at homework as an opportunity to enrich the learning of our students and believe it is a valuable learning tool which also prepares our students for the demands that they may face later on in life.
 Homework is intended to be beneficial for students by broadening, consolidating and mastering and the learning achieved within school time, laying the foundation for future self-supported home study, and promoting the home/school partnership.

 Students’ knowledge and understanding is promoted through the publication of 'knowledge organisers' for each student in every subject termly.
 These will inform students and parents exactly what knowledge the students need to acquire and understand as the building blocks of learning for that term.
-They are published on Class Charts and are also on the school website.
+They are published on our school website.

 Commitment to homework will be evident in students' mastery of that knowledge and understanding and their response to teacher feedback in lessons.
 This will be reported on termly, for each student in the form of a grade 1-4 for their attitude to homework.